 The Family Collective is an initiative to prevent and end homelessness.
-This effort started at United Way of Greater Nashville, in partnership with the United Way of Rutherford and Cannon Counties.
-The Family Collective has expanded to Rutherford County through a grant from the Tennessee Department of Human Services.
+This effort started at United Way of Greater Nashville in 2014.
+It was expanded to Rutherford County in 2021 through a grant from the Tennessee Department of Human Services.
 This partnership of UWGN and UWRCC has a mission to help over 3,000 homeless students living in poverty.
 Families receive at least one core wrap-around service such as counseling, independent living aid, affordable childcare, and more.
 You can select the service mix that best meets your needs to receive the most benefits possible.

-To enable care coordination across partner agencies, data is shared in a centralized database, CharityTracker.
-To make a client referral, please visit yourlocaluw.charitytracker.net/agencies.
+To enable care coordination across partner agencies, data is shared in a centralized database.

 If your agency is not part of the CharityTracker network, please select Make a Referral below.

-Families work collaboratively with their Family Collective coaches to:
+Families work collaboratively with the service providers to:

 - Build social connections

-- Income must be at or below 185% of the federal poverty line
+- Income eligibility of becoming at or below the 185% of the Federal Poverty Line